maxstelling/year-4-all-about-me/index.markdown

  "we are arriving at mahon"

  we landed and it was very muggy we collected our bags and the ploice had to check our passports
     we got a taxi/mini bus and went to our lovely villa... we arrived and jumped in the pool
+    then we went to bed the next morning we jumped in the pool agin 6 days later one morning we decided to go to he beach and it was ginomaic my grampy and I did some snocleing and the flag turned yellow so we headed home.